paulshir/coreos-hyperv/README.md

 ## Troubleshooting ##
 ### Networking ###
 I've found the easiest way for networking is to set up a seperate VM to act as a NAT.
 To do this you can use something like Windows Server or ClearOS.
-This way you have more control over what ip addresses your VMS are assigned etc. This also means that even if you are on different networks (i.e. when you are on a laptop in a different location) the connections and cluster will remain working.
+This way you have more control over what ip addresses your VMS are assigned etc. This also means that even if you are on different networks (i.e. when you are on a laptop in a different location) the connections and cluster will continue to work.

 ### Modules Functions ###
 To see the functions of this powershell modules you can use the `Show-Command` powershell function.
 You can also find out how to use the functions using `Get-Help <Function Name>`.
 This will give you a description on all the parameters and options for the functions.